rubino1996/Modern-Regression/README.md

-## Modern Regression with GLMs in R
+## Statistical Modeling with GLMs in R

 Short, hands-on examples of Generalized Linear Models (GLMs) in R—focusing on binomial & quasibinomial, sum-to-zero / deviation coding and treatment / dummy coding.